hashkat/hashkat/docs/keywords.md

 You can see that the transmission probabilities for all of the agent types are the same.

 ####directory
+Another name for 'folders', where files are stored.

 ##E

 ####edge
+Corresponds to a connection between agents in visualizations.

 ####enable_interactive_mode
 **(type: boolean)** While the simulation is running, you can press ‘ctrl-c’.
 If this variable is set to true, an interpreter will be activated and you can call functions in the interpreter.